nammayatri/nammayatri/Backend/README.md

 #### Updating flake inputs

-Nix dependencies specified in `inputs` of `flake.nix`.
-They point to the Git repos.
-The specific revision is pinned in the `flake.lock` file.
+Nix dependencies specified in `inputs` of the `flake.nix` file.
+They usually point to external Git repos.
+The specific revisions of these Git repos are pinned in the `flake.lock` file.
 To update the `shared-kernel` input, for instance, run:

 ```sh
 nix flake lock --update-input shared-kernel
 ```

-If you update the `inputs` section of `flake.nix` file, be sure to run `nix flake lock` so also update the `flake.lock` file.
+If you update the `inputs` section of `flake.nix` file, be sure to run `nix flake lock` so as to also update the `flake.lock` file.

 ### Testing

-The project comes with a range of tests in it's test-suites.
+The project comes with a range of tests in its test-suites.
 These tests should pass for each correct build.

 To run the test-suite for the project, first ensure you have the services running (see [running servcies section](#running-the-services)).

-Run the following command in the project root folder after the services are up and running:-
+Run the following command in `./Backend` folder after the services are up and running:

 ```sh
 cabal test all